permafrost-dev/phpcsfixer-preset/README.md

 ## Testing

 This package uses PHPUnit for unit tests.
-To run the test suite, run the following command:
+To run the test suite, run:

 `./vendor/bin/phpunit`

 ---

+## Changelog

+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

+---

 ## Contributions

 Contributions of `Rulesets`, `Finders`, bugfixes, suggestions, or improvements are welcomed.
 Please open an appropriately labeled issue or pull request for any of these.

+---

 ## License